 This was the first trip ever without Uzma.
 You could tell.
 I thought I had managed to get us all packed and ready on time.
 As we settled in on the plane, it dawned on me that I hadn’t taken anything to keep the kids busy.
 Uzma always used to make sure they had enough activities to stay occupied — books to read, books to color, sheaves of loose paper, pencils, coloring pens, and pastels.
 You name it, she would pack it.
 There was no chance of boredom.
 I had packed nothing.
 Zilch.

 Fortunately, the plane had a screen for each seat.
-It had a decent selection of kids movies to choose from.
+It had a decent selection of kids’ movies.
 That made the 2-hour flight really fly.

 The other day, about 3 weeks after we buried Uzma, I was getting a haircut at the neighborhood barber’s.
 The friendly guy that he is, he asks, “So, what’s new?”